sebastian-neubauer-by/sebastian-neubauer-by.github.io/docs/workshop-walkthrough.md

   }
 }
 ```
-Now, if we go back to the LDE Predictions Overrides API documentation in the
+Now, if we remember LDE Predictions Overrides API documentation in the
 API Catalog we saw that the request to get a list of predictions looks like this.
+If you don't have a photographic memory, here is what we saw there:

 ``` bash
 curl -X 'GET' \